BBC-Data-Unit/Universal-credit/README.md

 The BBC Shared Data Unit analysed official statistics detailing the number of people who were on Universal Credit up to 12 November.

-It was sourced from the DWP’s [Stat Explorer](https://stat-xplore.dwp.gov.uk/webapi/jsf/login.xhtml) datasets:
+It was sourced from the DWP’s [Stat-Xplore](https://stat-xplore.dwp.gov.uk/webapi/jsf/login.xhtml) datasets:
 * Starts on Universal Credit
 * People on Universal Credit